-Real Estate Derivatives are an $8 Trillion Opportunity
+Real Estate Trading Instruments are an $8 Trillion Opportunity

 The global market for derivatives is a massive one, but real estate is underrepresented.
 There is a huge opportunity for a liquid market that allows users to gain exposure to real-time restate prices.
-The Parcl Protocol was created, in large part, to address this opportunity.
+The Parcl Trading Platform was created, in large part, to address this opportunity.

-The Parcl Protocol is a venue for gaining derivative price exposure to high-value real estate markets from all over the world, leveraging digital assets and the power of the blockchain.
+The Parcl trading platform is a venue for gaining price exposure to high-value real estate markets from all over the world, leveraging digital assets and the power of the blockchain.
 Parcl is on the cutting edge of innovation in DeFi and Real Estate; bridging the gap between real-world real estate prices and synthetic digital assets.

 - What are derivatives?
 Derivatives are financial contracts such as futures, swaps, and options, that derive their value from an underlying asset, commodity, currency, or benchmark index